ulrik-s/git/contrib/large-object-promisors/README.md

 The `DEST`, `BRANCH`, `THRESHOLD`, and `SEED_INITIAL` environment variables can be overridden to tweak where the repositories live, which branch is created, the size threshold used to classify blobs (default 1 MiB), and whether to create the sample commits.
-When `SEED_INITIAL=1` the script pushes two large blobs (8 MiB then 2 MiB) from the first client, clones a fresh `client2` after those pushes with `--filter=blob:none`, checks out the branch to trigger a lazy fetch of just the tip blob from the large promisor store, and prints a size summary for each repository so you can compare how much data landed in the smart clone.
+When `SEED_INITIAL=1` the script pushes two large blobs (first oversized, then a replacement that still exceeds the threshold) and two small blobs (both below the threshold) from the first client.
+After those pushes it clones a fresh `client2` with `--filter=blob:none`, checks out the branch to trigger a lazy fetch of only the tip's large blob from the large promisor store, and prints a size summary for each repository so you can compare where the large and small histories ended up.
 The promisor configuration itself now flows from the server, so the clone commands shown in the script mirror what an ordinary user would type.